rooch-network/flexEmu/docs/components.md

 Components
 ===

-OMO comprises four key components in present:
+flexEmu comprises four key components in present:

-* Loader: Loading process for executing in OMO emulator.
+* Loader: Loading process for executing in flexEmu emulator.
 * CPU Emulator: Emulate instructions on host machine.
 * Registers and Stack: Emulate registers and stack in memory for snapshot.
 * OS Interface: Emulate system calls on host OS.